-There are also two additional unique experiences for fraternity and sorority members at Ohio University.
-These include the Order of Omega Honor society and the Rho Lambda Honor society.
+There are also additional unique experiences for fraternity and sorority members at Ohio University.
+These include the Rho Lambda Honor society and several committees.

 Ohio University is home to the Alpha Upsilon chapter of the Rho Lambda honor society.
 The organization is for sorority members who are of at least sophomore status and have achieved academic success.
 To be eligible for induction, potential members must complete an application and attend an interest meeting before being invited into members.
 Members meet on a monthly basis and cover topics of professional, social, and academic interests.
 Member regularly attend the Career & Leadership Development Center etiquette dinner, and discuss issues affecting the community.

 For more information about Rho Lambda, please visit: www.rholambda.org.
-You can learn more about the Alpha Upsilon chapter by visiting their portal on OrgSync, or contact advisor Olivia Adams via email at email@example.com.
+You can learn more about the Alpha Upsilon chapter by visiting their portal on OrgSync, or contact advisor Devon Jones via email at email@example.com.

 The Greek Community Council is the funding source for most major programming for the Greek community at Ohio University such as All-Council Meetings, the All Greek Expo, the Officer Training Retreat, Homecoming Week festivities, the Greek Week competition, and the Sorority & Fraternity Life Awards Banquet.
 Funding comes from a fee charged to affiliated students through their governing council, and is overseen by staff members in the Sorority & Fraternity Life office.
 For major programming events, budgeting is also done by a student planning committee.